Corruption in Venezuela: History

 The history of Venezuela has been mired with "persistent and intense presence of corruption", according to the Cato Institute.
 In 1991, author Ruth Capriles wrote The history of corruption in Venezuela is the history of our democracy depicting the many instances of corruption in the country.
-In 1997, Pro Calidad de Vida, a Venezuelan NGO, claimed that around $100 billion from oil revenue has been misused in the preceding 25 years, according to the Cato Institute.
+In 1997, Pro Calidad de Vida, a Venezuelan NGO, claimed that around $100 billion from oil revenue had been misused in the preceding 25 years, according to the Cato Institute.